jordanbaird/SwiftKeys/README.md

 ## Usage

-Start by creating an instance of `KeyEvent` You then use it to initialize a `KeyRecorder` instance, which will update the event's value whenever a new key combination is recorded.
-You can also observe the event, and perform actions on both key-down and key-up.
+Start by creating an instance of `KeyEvent`.
+Then, use it to initialize a `KeyRecorder` instance.
+The recorder will stay synchronized with the key event, so that when it records a new key combination the key event will update in accordance to the new value.
+You can also observe the event and perform actions on both key-down and key-up.

 ```swift
 let event = KeyEvent(name: "SomeEvent")